Sylvia B. Seaman: Family

-Sylvia Seaman wasn't the only activist in her family, most notably her daughter-in-law Barbara Seaman was influential in the women's health movement, and was the one who convinced Sylvia Seaman to write on her experience of having a mastectomy.
+Seaman's daughter-in-law Barbara Seaman was also influential in the women's health movement, and was the one who convinced Sylvia Seaman to write on her experience of having a mastectomy.
 Her son Gideon also worked with Barbara to write Women and the Crisis in Sex Hormones, which was one of the first books to examine the dangers of hormonal contraceptives for women and to discuss alternatives to hormonal contraceptives, as well as menopause and how hormones relate to it.